KatherineMichel/creating-a-self-hosted-church-website/introduction.md

 In addition to hosting a site through a host such as Squarespace, a more advanced and cheaper option exists: self-hosting.
 In this Gitbook, I will show how, with a bit of expert knowledge, a small church can host a site for only the cost of its domain.

 I will demonstrate two approaches:
-* A Jekyll hosted on GitHub with updated made directly through GitHub as a dashboard
+* A Jekyll site hosted on GitHub with updated made directly through GitHub as a dashboard
 * A Django site with code stored on GitHub, but deployed via Heroku, with updates made through an Admin dashboard

+Regardless of which approach is used, the church can create a GitHub organization account where the code can be looked at, learned from, and contributed to.
+I will discuss this further in the next section.